yesihaveidea/myrtille/README.md

 More information into the DOCUMENTATION.md file.

 ## Features
-- HTML4 and HTML5 support
 - HTTP(S) to RDP gateway
-- File transfer
+- File transfer (local and roaming accounts)
+- Remote clipboard support
 - WebP compression

 ## Requirements
-- HTTP(S) client: any HTML4 or HTML5 browser (starting from IE6!)
+- Browser: any HTML4 or HTML5 browser (starting from IE6!)
-- HTTP(S) to RDP gateway: IIS 7.0+ and .NET 4.0+ (see DOCUMENTATION.md for gateway prerequisites)
+- Gateway: IIS 7.0+, .NET 4.0+ and Microsoft Visual C++ 2015 redistributables (x86)
-- RDP server: any RDP enabled computer (preferably Windows Server but can also be Windows XP, 7, 8, 10. see DOCUMENTATION.md for configuration)
+- RDP server: any RDP enabled computer (preferably Windows Server but can also be Windows XP, 7, 8, 10)

 ## Build
+Microsoft Visual Studio 2015.
 See DOCUMENTATION.md.

 ## Installation
 All releases here: https://github.com/cedrozor/myrtille/releases